These ‘Lost’ Bird Species Haven’t Been Seen in at Least a Decade – and Scientists Want Help Finding Them

 In a June paper published in Frontiers in Ecology and the Environment, the team described 144 bird species that had not been documented in more than a decade.
 But they conducted that analysis two years ago, and since then, recent sightings and a few classification technicalities have brought that number down to 126 lost birds, according to a statement from the American Bird Conservancy.

 The 126 lost birds represent roughly 1 percent of the total known 11,849 bird species.
-But several endangered or critically endangered species are included on the list, and finding them is “essential” for preventing their extinction, says study co-author Cameron Rutt, an ornithologist at Louisiana State University and the former lost birds science coordinator for the American Bird Conservancy, in the statement.
+But several endangered or critically are included on the list, and finding them is “essential” for preventing their extinction, says study co-author Cameron Rutt, an ornithologist at Louisiana State University and the former lost birds science coordinator for the American Bird Conservancy, in the statement.

 “Through more exposure in global ornithological and birding networks, there’s great potential to learn more about birds that are poorly known and highly threatened,” Rutt tells the New York Times’ Jim Robbins.

-The lost birds live all over the world, and they range from tiny hummingbirds to rotund ducks.
+The lost birds live all over the world, and they range from tiny to rotund ducks.
 They’re considered lost for a variety of reasons—some live in remote, hard-to-reach places, while others are dwindling because of climate change, habitat loss and other human-driven causes.

 “One of the things I learned from doing this is how many whimbrel and curlew relatives have likely gone extinct or seem to be heading in that direction,” says study co-author Eliot Miller, an ornithologist with the American Bird Conservancy, in a Cornell University statement.
 “It seems to be a group of birds that does not do well with people.”